Vicente Pérez Rosales National Park: Fauna

 About 30 species of mammals live in the Park.
 These species are shy and difficult to observe.
 This Park and the geographically contiguous Puyehue, Nahuel Huapi and Lanin parks provide habitat to the puma, Puma concolor.
 The local sub-species is relatively small, usually not more than 30 or 40 kg, and preys on pudu Pudu puda, a tiny deer of solitary and reclusive forest habitat.
 Huiña, kodkod, Leopardus guigna, often mistaken for a stocky, short wild cat, is actually a member of the family of the leopards, a tiny ocelot.
 Of the group of the Canidae, the dogs, the Park is inhabited by chilla, Pseudalopex griseus, an animal that looks like a small fox but is not actually a fox.

 Introduced European red deer, Cervus elaphus, is having negative impact on natural renewal of the forest.
 Also damaging to the ecosystem balance is the introduced wild boar, Sus scrofa.

-Three native species of carnivores of the Mustelidae group inhabit the Park.
+Three native species of carnivores in the Mustelidae and Mephitidae groups inhabit the Park.
 One is Molina's hog-nosed skunk, Conepatus chinga; the second is lesser grison, Galictis cuja; the third is southern river otter, Lontra provocax, an endangered species.
-An introduced mustelid: American mink, Mustela vison, has wrought havoc in the Parks ecosystems.
+An introduced mustelid: American mink, Neogale vison, has wrought havoc in the Parks ecosystems.
 The impact of mink has been devastating for bird species nesting on the ground and on floating reeds.